-2019: Lawrence Creek Fish and Wildlife Area in Adams County
+2019: Lawrence Creek Fish and Wildlife Area (Adams County)

 - The Lawrence Creek State Natural Area, located within the Lawrence Creek Fish and Wildlife Area, is home to a wide variety of game, non-game, and Species of Greatest Conservation Need, including American woodcock, whip-poor-will, blue-winged warbler, and a variety of reptiles and butterflies.

 - Across 278 acres of oak savanna, barrens, and sedge meadow surrounding the Lawrence Creek headwaters, crews removed and applied herbicide to invasive species and collected seeds for future plantings.
 The crew also laid down 1.75 miles of fire breaks and piled wood to reduce fuels for future burning.
 This work will improve hunting opportunities and enhance the site’s beauty and accessibility for outdoor recreation, including fishing on the Class 1 trout stream.

 2017: Bluff Creek and Clover Valley Fen State Natural Areas in the Southern Kettle Moraine State Forest (Walworth County)